 Step 2.
 Learn Four Basic Guitar Chords

 There are numerous chords that you can learn or even create, but you can get started with just four basic guitar chords.
 In fact, a lot of pop songs are created over same four chords, albeit with different progressions.
-Not believe yet? check out this video, The Axis of Awesome uses only the 4 chords to play a bunch of popular songs.
+Axis of Awesome is a band that has created a video demonstration to show this theory in play:

 For the key of G major or E minor, the chords you must know are G, D, Em (the m stands for minor), and C. You can transpose these chords to different keys.
 It’s important to know these chords because they’re the building blocks of everything you create on the guitar.
 With these simple four chords, you can create different kinds of vocal melodies, or you can cover some of your favorite songs.
 You can vary the orders of these chords to fit the song you’re covering or the vocal melodies you compose.

 Create clean, buzz-free chords: It’s vital for every guitar player to be clean in their playing.
 This means that you must fret each note properly so that the sound rings out without any kind of fret buzz.
 In addition to that, you must ensure that all of your open strings are ringing out clearly.
 This will give fullness to your guitar playing, and it’ll make your music worth listening to.
 Your audience will immediately be turned off by dead notes and buzzing frets.